marcusoftnet/marcusoftnet.github.io/_posts/2007-10-24-swedish-brass-band-championships-2007.md

 [Solna Brass](http://www.solnabrass.com/) will come.
 And they will have James Watson conducting them.
 I know that they can get their things together and play very well indeed.
-Not to win, i think but maybe second.
+Not to win, I think but maybe second.

 So to the other side of Sweden; [Windcorp Brass